Iman-Keramati/React-query/README.md

 ### Usage

-Wrap your entire application in the <ReactQueryProvider> in your layout.tsx file
+Wrap your entire application with ReactQueryProvider in your layout.tsx file

-Code block:

 ```javascript
 import ReactQueryProvider from "./Providers/ReactQueryProvider";